COPRS/production-common/README.md

-kafka.topics.reports                             | the list of topics of level reports (separated by comma) kafka.enable-consumer.slice                      | true if the archive shall consume level products, false else kafka.enable-consumer.report                     | true if the archive shall consume level reports, false else file.slices.local-directory                      | the directory of the FTP server for level products (MUST CONTAIN THE LAST '/' CHARACTER) file.reports.poll-fixed-delay                    | the directory of the FTP server for level reports (MUST CONTAIN THE LAST '/' CHARACTER) dev.activations.download-manifest					| true if the archive shall download only manifest.safe file for level products, if false dowload all files of the product
+kafka.topics.reports                             | the list of topics of level reports (separated by comma) kafka.enable-consumer.slice                      | true if the archive shall consume level products, false else kafka.enable-consumer.report                     | true if the archive shall consume level reports, false else status.delete-fixed-delay-ms                     | (fixed delay) period in milliseconds between 2 check if application shall be stopped or not status.max-error-counter-slices                  | the number of consecutive processing errors for slices leading to the state FATALERROR status.max-error-counter-reports                 | the number of consecutive processing errors for reports leading to the state FATALERROR file.slices.local-directory                      | the directory of the FTP server for level products (MUST CONTAIN THE LAST '/' CHARACTER) file.reports.poll-fixed-delay                    | the directory of the FTP server for level reports (MUST CONTAIN THE LAST '/' CHARACTER) dev.activations.download-all     					| false if the archive shall download only manifest.safe file for level products, if true dowload all files of the product